ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr-multitarget.md

 done.

 ```
-{: codeblock}
+{: screen}

 #### Test4 - Recovery procedure
 {: #ha-rhel-hana-sr-mtgt-test5-recovery-procedure}

-The recovery procedure after a takeover to the tertiary SAP HANA system is complex and is documented as a separate test in the *Test5* section.
+The recovery procedure after a takeover to the *DR site* is complex and is documented as a separate test in the *Test5* section.

 ### Test5 - Restoring the original SAP HANA multitarget system replication topology
 {: #ha-rhel-hana-sr-mtgt-test6-revert-back}